IntelRealSense/realsense-ros/README.md

 <hr>

 # Installation on Windows
   **PLEASE PAY ATTENTION: RealSense ROS2 Wrapper is not meant to be supported on Windows by our team, since ROS2 and its packages are still not fully supported over Windows.
-We are putting these installation steps below in order to try and make it easier for users who already started working with ROS2 on Windows and want to take advantage of the capabilities of our RealSense cameras**
+We added these installation steps below in order to try and make it easier for users who already started working with ROS2 on Windows and want to take advantage of the capabilities of our RealSense cameras**

 <details>
   <summary>